oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   specification PEP 249.
 See
   :ref:`Standalone Connections <standaloneconnection>` and :ref:`connerrors`.

-- New keyword arguments can be passed to :func:`~oracledb.connect()`.
+- New optional keyword arguments can be passed to :func:`~oracledb.connect()`.
   For example you can pass the hostname, port and servicename as separate parameters instead of using an Easy Connect connection string.
-In python-oracledb Thin mode, some of the new arguments replace ``sqlnet.ora`` settings.
+In python-oracledb Thin mode, some of the new arguments replace :ref:`sqlnet.ora
+  <optnetfiles>` settings.

 - A new optional parameter ``params`` of type :ref:`ConnectParams <connparam>` can be used to encapsulate connection properties.
 See :ref:`usingconnparams`